Estimated Payout: $271,380

 - Top 5 qualify to JR Ironman Championship.

-- In the case of a tie for fifth place, the total time on eight heads from the Go-Rounds will determine the contestant advancing to the JR. Ironman Championship.
-If a contestant receives no time in the Go-Rounds, they will receive a 60-second time penalty.
+- In the case of a tie for fifth place, the total time on eight head from the Go-Rounds will determine the contestant advancing to the JR. Ironman Championship.
+If a contestant receives a no time in the Go-Rounds, they will receive a 60-second time penalty.

 Jr Ironman Payout: $5,000 Added, 100% Payout